 Black is perfect for luxury, modern, and exclusive brands.
 It invokes a feeling of power, strength, elegance for classic or contemporary brands.
 Formal, traditional, and more serious design projects should incorporate black.

-The idea of colors may seem as simple as red, green, and blue.
 The truth is, colors are much more multidimensional than we think, especially when it comes to how they affect our emotions.
 Colors have complex nuances that can have different impacts on feelings and behavior.
 For example, a color’s brightness, shade, tint, tone, and whether it’s cool or warm-toned all can have a different connotation and interpretation.
 If you take the color red and tweak its brightness, saturation, and tint, it can give off a totally different feeling, even though it’s technically still red.

 Cool colors include green, blue, and purple.
 Blue is a primary color, whereas green and purple are secondary colors on the cool spectrum.
 Green is created by combining blue and yellow, and purple is created by combining blue and red.
 Cool colors, often associated with nature, are reflective of calming, serene, relaxing feelings.